Saturday, May 28, 2022

 Transmitting

 • Be short and concise.
-If you need to speak more than 20 seconds, take a 2 second pause to allow NCS or urgent traffic to break in.
+If you need to speak more than 20 seconds, take a 2 second pause to allow Net Control or urgent traffic to break in.
 If no station breaks in, continue for another 20 seconds, etc. When done, say “back to net control.”
 Do not be long-winded or trivial.

 GMRS & amateur radio frequencies